enasequence/read_docs/cli_03.md

 Files are validated, uploaded and submitted using the [Webin command line submission interface](cli_01.html).
 Please refer to the [Webin command line submission interface](cli_01.html) documentation for more information about the submission process.

+## Assigned accession numbers

+Once the transcriptome assembly has been submitted a analysis (ERZ) accession number is immediately assigned and returned to the submitter by the Webin command line submission interface.

+The purpose of the ERZ accession number is for the submitter to be able to refer to their submission within the Webin submission service.
+For example, the submitter can retrieve the assigned sequence accessions from the [Webin XML and reports portal](prog_11.html) or from the [Webin reports service](prog_10.html) using the ERZ accession number.

+For transcriptome assemblies, long term stable accession numbers that can be used in publications are:

+- Study accession (PRJ) assigned at time of study registration.
+- Sample accession (SAM) assigned at time of study registration.
+- Sequence accession(s) assigned once the transcriptome assembly submission has been fully processed by ENA.

+Submitters can retrieve the sequence accession numbers from the [Webin XML and reports portal](prog_11.html) or from the [Webin reports service](prog_10.html).
+These accession numbers are also send to the submitters by e-mail.

 ## Validation rules